Kiyoto Furuta: Pacific War

 In July 1942, Petty Officer Furuta was transferred to Shōkaku.
-He severed as a pilot of dive bomber division leader (Buntaichō) Lieutenant Keiichi Arima.
+He served as a pilot of dive bomber division leader (Buntaichō) Lieutenant Keiichi Arima.
 In late August 1942, Shōkaku participated in the Battle of the Eastern Solomons.
 During the attack on USN carriers, Furuta was part of the first strike wave that consisted of 27 D3A dive bombers and 10 A6M Zero fighters, under the command of Lieutenant Commander Mamoru Seki (Hikōtaichō).
 Arima led one of the three divisions (chūtai), with nine dive bombers under his command.
 A USN Combat Air Patrol (CAP) of Grumman F4F Wildcat fighters intercepted the formation of dive bombers, but Furuta and Arima's division managed to escape into cumulonimbus clouds and approached the US carrier Enterprise unharmed.
 Furuta made a dive-bombing attack on Enterprise and released his 250-kilogram semi-AP bomb around an altitude of 500 meters.
 The bomb, the first ever to hit Enterprise, penetrated the starboard forward corner of her number 3 elevator aft and sliced through to the third deck before detonating inside the ship.
 After the attack, Lieutenant Arima instructed Furuta to remain north-west of the burning Enterprise to wait for the friendly Zero fighters in order to lead them back to the Japanese carriers.
 However, several USN fighters spotted their aircraft and started to pursue them.
 Furuta evaded the attackers by flying very close to the sea surface and eventually made it back to the IJN fleet after sunset.
 In the dark, he barely found Shōkaku before his fuel ran out.

 In late October 1942, Shōkaku was again dispatched to the Solomon Islands to support the Imperial Japanese Army ground assault on Henderson Field on Guadalcanal.
 During the Battle of the Santa Cruz Islands, Furuta was again the pilot of Lieutenant Arima, whose division was part of Lieutenant Commander Seki's second strike wave that consisted of 27 D3A dive bombers and 5 A6M Zero fighters.
 Arima's division again attacked Enterprise.
 Furuta approached the carrier from astern and released the bomb at an altitude of between 450 and 500 meters and scored a hit.
 The 250-kilogram semi-AP bomb penetrated the center of the flight deck, around six meters from the forward edge, and detonated inside the carrier causing fires.
 They did not encounter any CAP on the way out and Arima instructed Furuta to climb to 6000 meters, where he could estimate the damage they had caused on Enterprise.
 Since a simultaneous USN strike damaged the flight deck of Shōkaku, Furuta was forced to land on Zuikaku upon return to the IJN fleet.